 The methodology described above necessarily involves assumptions, which are that the income relativities determined for and within an occupation or occupational group remain unchanged in the inter-Censal years, at both the national and State/Territory levels.
-The average weekly full-time earnings figures produced with this methodology for the inter-Censal years are estimates, but the definitive average figures for the Census years are those calculated by the Bureau.
-However, owing to the lag in supply of the latest customised Census tables, the estimation methodology is retained for the later Census year and, at times, the following year.
+The average weekly full-time earnings figures produced with this methodology for the inter-Censal years are estimates, but the definitive average figures for the Census years are those calculated by the Bureau and included in the series.
+Owing to the lag in supply of the latest customised Census tables, the estimation methodology is initially retained for the later Census year and, at times, the following year.
 When the Bureau supplies average figures from the later Census, they supersede the earnings estimates in that Census year, and new estimates for the following year are determined.